 - published as submitted;

-- should be published after minor author’s revisions by the Author as outlined in comments;
+- published after minor author’s revisions by the Author as outlined in comments;

-- should be returned to the Author for major revisions as outlined in the comments and then submitted for re-review;
+- returned to the Author for major revisions as outlined in the comments and then submitted for re-review;